 Your Next Immediate Move

 Don't bookmark this for later.
+Don't save it to read again.
 Take one action right now:

 That's it.
 One reminder.
 One small action tomorrow.
 One step toward the version of you who doesn't feel perpetually overwhelmed.